 Whether you're making curry in a hurry or mash in a flash, invest in a quality microwave.
 We've selected the top performers, from cheap microwaves to convection grills.

 For a meal in minutes, microwave ovens are hard to beat – but with so many models boasting different features, how do you choose the one that's right for you?
 We’ve done the research and picked the best microwaves on the market.
+For more on investment kitchen kit, visit our reviews section.

 Sharp R959SLMAA Combination Microwave Oven